avao/Qart/Doc/faq.md

 # Frequently Asked Questions

+## How do I use it?

+At the moment CyberTester provides basic framework which should be extended with the custom behaviour.
+Create a project (xyz.TestAutomation)
+Add a dependency to Qart.CyberTester nuget package
+Add Qart.CyberTester.exe.config and mark it with 'copy if newer' Add WindsorContainerInstaller

 ## How do I supply multiple parameters to CyberTester on a Unix shell?

 When you run Qart from a Unix shell such as bash, you need to escape